dfe-analytical-services/dfe-published-data-qa/README.md

 # Introduction

+This is a copy of a repo that we have in DfE using Azure DevOps, this will fall behind the main repo, though is here as an open example of the code we're using.
+Feel free to get in touch if you have any questions, or indeed any suggestions of how we could do things better!

+---

 A shiny app to provider a user friendly way to QA data files using centralised code.
 This is deployed via the DfE visual studio and rsconnect subscriptions.
 There are three environments, all accessible to DfE AD:

 - Production - https://rsconnect/rsc/dfe-published-data-qa